5 Things I Learned from Dominican Hair SalonsRachel Matos

 5. Products: To splurge or not to splurge?

-Right now I’m using the Pibbs Twin Turbo 3200 Ceramic & Ionic Hair Dryer and Moroccan Oil hair products.
+Right now I’m using the Turbo Power Twinturbo 3200 Ceramic and Ionic Dryer and Moroccan Oil hair products.
 Make sure you deep-condition in between blowouts with avocado or coconut oils.
 Stick to natural ingredients.
 You don’t need to spend a lot of money to keep your hair conditioned.